Bam92/abelmbula/content/blog/bubble-sort/index.md

 What does Wikipedia say about it?

-> is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements and swaps them if they are in the wrong order.
+> is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The pass through the list is repeated until the list is sorted.

-Simply speaking, Bubble Sort compares all the element one by one and sort them based on their values.
+Simply speaking, Bubble Sort compares all the elements one by one and sorts them based on their values.

 For example, given a list of integers that is to sort in ascending order.
 Using Bubble Sort, we begin by comparing the first item of the list with the next one; if the first item is greater than the second one, we swap both of them.
 We will then compare the second item with the third one and continue like this until we reach the last item.